AP evidence points to 600 dead in Mariupol theater airstrike

 4 of33 Residents of Mariupol, Ukraine, shelter in the Donetsk Academic Regional Drama Theatre on March 7, 2022, in Mariupol.
 The March 16, 2022, bombing of the theater stands out as the single deadliest known attack against civilians to date in the war in Ukraine.
 (Lev Sandalov via AP) Lev Sandalov/AP Show More Show Less

-14 of33 FILE - A truck drives past the Donetsk Academic Regional Drama Theatre in Mariupol, Ukraine, following the March 16, 2022, bombing when the theater was used as a shelter, in an area now controlled by Russian forces in Ukraine, April 27, 2022.
-Alexei Alexandrov/AP Show More Show Less 15 of33
+16 of33 FILE - A truck drives past the Donetsk Academic Regional Drama Theatre in Mariupol, Ukraine, following the March 16, 2022, bombing when the theater was used as a shelter, in an area now controlled by Russian forces in Ukraine, April 27, 2022.
+Alexei Alexandrov/AP Show More Show Less

-16 of33 Pictures hang on the wall of the Donetsk Academic Regional Drama Theatre in Mariupol, Ukraine, Sept.
-10, 2018.
-The March 16, 2022, bombing of the theater that was used as a shelter stands out as the single deadliest known attack against civilians to date in the war in Ukraine.
-(Lev Sandalov via AP) Lev Sandalov/AP Show More Show Less

-17 of33 Galina Kutnyakova, teacher and survivor of the bombing at the Donetsk Academic Regional Drama Theatre in Mariupol, Ukraine, poses for a photo at the Lviv Regional Academic Puppet Theater in Lviv, Ukraine, on April 2, 2022.
-The March 16, 2022, bombing stands out as the single deadliest known attack against civilians to date in the war in Ukraine.
+17 of33 Maria Kutnyakova, an IT specialist, who was nearby the Donetsk Academic Regional Drama Theatre in Mariupol, Ukraine, on March 16, 2022, when it was bombed, poses for a photo at the Lviv Regional Academic Puppet Theater in Lviv, Ukraine, on April 2, 2022.
+Her mother and sister were inside.
 Evgeniy Maloletka/AP Show More Show Less 18 of33

-19 of33 Maria Kutnyakova, an IT specialist, who was nearby the Donetsk Academic Regional Drama Theatre in Mariupol, Ukraine, on March 16, 2022, when it was bombed, poses for a photo at the Lviv Regional Academic Puppet Theater in Lviv, Ukraine, on April 2, 2022.
-Her mother and sister were inside.
-Evgeniy Maloletka/AP Show More Show Less

-22 of33 Residents of Mariupol, Ukraine, wait for food at the field kitchen outside of the Donetsk Academic Regional Drama Theatre on March 9, 2022, in Mariupol.
+20 of33 Residents of Mariupol, Ukraine, wait for food at the field kitchen outside of the Donetsk Academic Regional Drama Theatre on March 9, 2022, in Mariupol.
 The March 16, 2022, bombing of the theater stands out as the single deadliest known attack against civilians to date in the Ukraine war.
-(Lev Sandalov via AP) Lev Sandalov/AP Show More Show Less
+(Lev Sandalov via AP) Lev Sandalov/AP Show More Show Less 21 of33

-25 of33 Maria Radionova, survivor of the March 16, 2022, bombing of the Donetsk Academic Regional Drama Theatre in Mariupol, Ukraine, speaks during an interview with The Associated Press in Zaporizhzhia, Ukraine, on March 22, 2022.
+23 of33 Maria Radionova, survivor of the March 16, 2022, bombing of the Donetsk Academic Regional Drama Theatre in Mariupol, Ukraine, speaks during an interview with The Associated Press in Zaporizhzhia, Ukraine, on March 22, 2022.
 Radionova was standing on the steps at the entrance to the theater when the bomb hit.
-Mstyslav Chernov/AP Show More Show Less
+Mstyslav Chernov/AP Show More Show Less 24 of33

+25 of33 FILE - Debris covers the inside of the Donetsk Academic Regional Drama Theatre following a March 16, 2022, bombing in Mariupol, Ukraine, in an area now controlled by Russian forces, Monday, April 4, 2022.
+The bombing of the theater that was used as a shelter stands out as the single deadliest known attack against civilians to date in the Ukraine war.
+Alexei Alexandrov/AP Show More Show Less

+26 of33 Dmitriy Yurin, who was nearby the bombing at the Donetsk Academic Regional Drama Theatre on March 16, 2022, poses for a photo in Lviv, Ukraine, on Sunday, April 3, 2022.
+Yurin ran to help, dragging those who were alive but couldn't walk out of the building.
+Evgeniy Maloletka/AP Show More Show Less 27 of33

 32 of33 Actors work on a performance dedicated to the tragedy of the Donetsk Academic Regional Drama Theatre in Mariupol, Ukraine, at the Lviv Regional Academic Puppet Theater during a rehearsal in Lviv, Ukraine, on Monday, April 4, 2022.
 The March 16, 2022, bombing of the theater in Mariupol stands out as the single deadliest known attack against civilians to date in the Ukraine war.
 Evgeniy Maloletka/AP Show More Show Less